cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-expressions.md

 Cucumber will no longer suggest Regular Expressions in snippets - that's going to be Cucumber Expressions from now on.

 Cucumber.js has had Cucumber Expressions for a few months already, and we've really enjoyed using them ourselves in Cucumber Pro.
 Cucumber-Ruby 3.0.0.pre.2 was released today, and it has Cucumber Expressions built-in as well.
 The Cucumber Expressions library has been implemented in Java, but Cucumber-JVM hasn't been updated to use it yet.
 Please do get in touch if you want to help us make that happen.
+The source code for Cucumber Expressions is [here](https://github.com/cucumber/cucumber/tree/master/cucumber-expressions).

 Try them out and let us know how you get on and how we can improve them!